agudelotmateo/trackermateo/README.md

 By now the app will be running and you will be able to access it using *\<your-server-ip\>:8080*

+This should be changed as HTTPS now works (with self signed certificate though) and Jenkins is used for deployment, as well as PM2 to run the app

 # Screenshots

 ![Tackermateo's Dashboard image couldn't be loaded](https://i.imgur.com/gAnpToL.jpg "Tackermateo's Dashboard")